dbafromthecold/SqlServerChaosEngineering/PITCHME.md

 #### Scientific Method<br>

 @ol[](false)
-1) Observation
+1. Observation
-2) Declaration of the end goal or issue
+2. Declaration of the end goal or issue
-3) Forming a hypothesis
+3. Forming a hypothesis
-4) Testing the hypothesis
+4. Testing the hypothesis
-5) Analysis of results
+5. Analysis of results
-6) Conclusion
+6. Conclusion
-7) Further research
 @olend

 ---